ian-starts/ian-blog/src/pages/2020-11-02/index.md

 ## Conclusion
 I was going to write a big recommendation here, but I don't have a great solution either.

 E-voting, and especially i-voting make life a bit easier, but they carry massive risks.
-If you try to patch all those potiential socurity holes, you come eerily close to paper ballots.
+If you try to patch all those potential security holes, you come eerily close to paper ballots.

 So why go through this trouble?
 It doesn't increase voter turnout, and comes with a ton of extra headaches.

 Maybe just stay with paper and a good old pencil?